 It is worth noting another irony here concerning Druckman et al.'s (2013) results.
-Levendusky (2009) carries out a similar study, albeit without arguments attached, and shows that polarization generates more constrained preferences.
-This accentuates the confused state of our understanding of quality opinion: polarization may lead to constraint (associated with high quality) but causes people to ignore arguments perceived to be strong (associated with low quality).17
+Levendusky (2009) carried out a similar study, albeit without arguments attached, and showed that polarization generates more constrained preferences.
+This accentuates the confused state of our understanding of quality opinion: Polarization may lead to constraint (associated with high quality) but causes people to ignore arguments perceived to be strong (associated with low quality).17

 A final issue with using party cues as a criterion of quality opinions is that, even after more than a half-century of study, scholars continue to not fully understand the basis of partisanship.
-One school of thought views partisan identity as an emotional attachment (Campbell et al. 1960, Green et al. 2002) where "a party is only minimally, and then often coincidentally, related to identifying with policies that the party stands for" (Sniderman and Stiglitz 2012: 23-24).
-This so-called emotional school also acknowledges how partisanship can serve as a perceptual screen similar to partisan motivated reasoning (Lavine et al. 2012: 7).
-Contemporary treatments of this school of thought often base themselves in the psychological theory of social identity where identity is derived by an in-group attachment (and associated outgroup animus).
+One school of thought views partisan identity as an emotional attachment (Campbell et al., 1960; Green et al., 2002) where "a party is only minimally, and then often coincidentally, related to identifying with policies that the party stands for" (Sniderman & Stiglitz, 2012, pp. 23-24).
+This so-called emotional school also acknowledges how partisanship can serve as a perceptual screen similar to partisan motivated reasoning (Lavine et al., 2012, p.
+7).
+Contemporary treatments of this school of thought often base themselves in the psychological theory of social identity, where identity is derived by an in-group attachment (and associated out-group animus).